crew102/rapidrake-java/README.md

 Installation
 ------------

-Assuming you are using Maven, follow these two steps to use `rakidrake` in your Java project:
+Assuming you're using Maven, follow these two steps to use `rakidrake` in your Java project:

 1. Include a dependency on `rapidrake` in your POM: